 • You are able to develop rehabilitative program/treatment plans as well as conduct individual/group therapy and crisis intervention

-• You have knowledge of risk assessment tools and rehabilitative/treatment placement options in order to recommend appropriate inmate classification placement
+• You have knowledge of risk assessment tools and rehabilitative/treatment options in order to recommend appropriate classification placement

-• You have knowledge of community support services to assist inmates in formulating reintegration plans
+• You have knowledge of community support services to assist inmates with community referrals

-• You are able to acquire knowledge of, and apply, relevant legislation (such as the Ministry of Correctional Services Act and Social Work and Social Service Work Act, etc.) as well as operational policies and procedures
+• You can understand, interpret, and apply relevant legislation such as the Ministry of Correctional Services Act, Social Work and Social Service Work Act, Personal Health Information Protection Act, etc., as well as acquire knowledge of, and apply, operational policies and procedures

 Communication and Interpersonal Skills